hugeblank/bun-express-ws/readme.md

 # bun-express-ws
 Fork of wll8's improved express-ws that utilizes Bun's built-in WebSocket implementation.
-For more information please see [wll8's readme](https://github.com/wll8/express-ws#readme)
+For more information about what's different between wll8's version and the unscoped package please see [wll8's readme](https://github.com/wll8/express-ws#readme).

 ## Usage